220328-uta-sh-net-ext/James-Aluoch/README.md

 var studentsInDescOrder = studentList.OrderByDescending(s => s.StudentName);
  ```
-  **Grouping Operators
+  **Grouping Operators**
   -In LINQ, grouping operators pick the elements of the sequence or collection which contains common attributes and serve them in a group
-  -1 GroupBy-The GroupBy operator returns groups of elements based on some key value.
+  -  1 GroupBy-The GroupBy operator returns groups of elements based on some key value.
 Each group is represented by IGrouping<TKey, TElement> object.
-  -2 ToLookup -ToLookup is the same as GroupBy; the only difference is the execution of GroupBy is deferred whereas ToLookup execution is immediate.
+  -  2 ToLookup -ToLookup is the same as GroupBy; the only difference is the execution of GroupBy is deferred whereas ToLookup execution is immediate.
 ```
   Example: GroupBy in Query syntax C#
 IList<Student> studentList = new List<Student>() {